Buy Property in Marbella

 Marbella attracts a wide range of international buyers — from families looking for a holiday home they can use themselves and rent out the rest of the year, to retirees dreaming of a life in the sun, and investors who see the potential in a growing market.

-What particularly draws people to Marbella is spain's most exclusive address, puerto banús — yacht marina and shopping destination and excellent golf and nightlife — a combination that is hard to find elsewhere on the Spanish coast.
+What particularly draws people to buy property in Marbella is spain's most exclusive address, puerto banús — yacht marina and shopping destination and excellent golf and nightlife — a combination that is hard to find elsewhere on the Spanish coast.

-The advantage of Marbella is the attractive combination of price, climate and lifestyle.
+The advantages of buying property in Marbella are the attractive combination of price, climate and lifestyle.
 The town has a well-functioning range of international services — banks, lawyers and agents used to helping international buyers through the process in English or other languages.

 Areas in Marbella